sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 - Install these TPC into SONIC
 - Integrate the startup/stop systemd scripts for these containers
-- Configure the ability for these TPCs to be run in management VRF or default VRF
-- Configure various limits like CPU/Memory/Disk so they dont interfere with the core SONIC components
+- Configure various limits like CPU/Memory so they dont interfere with the core SONIC components

 #### TPC Images and Storage

-- All the TPCs and it's Image layers are stored as part of SONiC Docker image file system.
+- All the TPCs and its image layers are stored as part of SONiC Docker image file system.
 The Docker image FS storage mostly located on the /var/lib/docker/overlay2 folder which is specific to each SONiC image in the system.
-However, a new TPC folder is created in the SONiC partition /host/tpcmdisk for storing all the TPC container management files.
 Thus, TPC storage is shared across all the SONiC images in the system.
 The TPC storage mainly contains the following contents.

 1. TPC systemd service files.
 2. Private data volume for each TPC.